Understanding the Media Library

 1

-You can login to your site from login.iowa.gov.
+You can login to your site from your Okta tile or login.iowa.gov.

 2

-You can easily find the media library by hovering over Content in the top left corner, then over Media, and select Media library.
+You can find the Media library by hovering over Content in the top left corner.
+Then hover over Media and select Add media.

 3